 Veneers are placed on the front side of your tooth.
 This causes them to act like a shield, protecting your teeth from the stimuli that causes tooth sensitivity.
 In fact, some people get dental veneers to alleviate their tooth sensitivity.
 Additionally, by repairing worn or broken enamel, veneers make your teeth stronger overall.

-Dr. Anthony Mancino is Monmouth and Ocean County New Jersey’s General and Cosmetic Dentist and has been practicing for over 25 years focusing on cosmetic and overall dental health.
+Dr. AJ Mancino is Monmouth and Ocean County New Jersey’s General and Cosmetic Dentist and has been practicing for over 25 years focusing on cosmetic and overall dental health.
 Dr. Mancino will artistically transform your smile, often in just two visits.
 Schedule a consultation today!

 Do you currently have multiple missing, decayed, or damaged teeth?
 Are you currently wearing dentures, but are tired of them slipping and interfering with your speech?
 Do you wish there were a more permanent solution to replacing missing, decayed, or damaged teeth?